- 10 January 2019

 A recent Bloomberg article aptly described the situation, “Tenants are gaining the upper hand in urban centers across the U.S. as new amenity-rich apartment buildings, constructed in response to big rent gains in previous years, are forced to fight for customers.”

-If you’re in charge of marketing a luxury community, you might be feeling the affects of this increase in supply.
+If you’re in charge of marketing a luxury community, you might feel the effects of this increase in supply.
 Now more than ever, luxury communities need to take a strategic approach to their marketing efforts.
 As a leading multifamily marketing agency, we’ve developed and executed successful apartment marketing strategies for many luxury communities.
-In this guide, we share ideas, advice, and observations from experts throughout our agency to give you our best insights into how to successfully market a luxury community.
+In this guide, our experts share ideas, advice, and insights on how to successfully market a luxury community.

 Understand Your Place in the Luxury Apartment Market

-What are the current interests, purchasing behaviors, and online habits of your ideal renter?
+- What are your ideal renter’s current interests, purchasing behaviors, and online habits?

 Develop Your Marketing Strategy